 As you can see in the example below, our craving for foods that contain more vitamin B6 tends to decrease once we get more than 5 mg/2000 of vitamin B6.
 Once we get our fill of vitamin B6, our appetite sends us searching for foods containing other nutrients.
 More is not necessarily better.

-Thus, there is no point in striving for foods that contain more B6, especially if the extra B6 is from supplements or fortified foods which don’t provide the same impact on satiety.
-You’d be better to invest your energy focusing on other nutrients.
+Thus, there is no point in striving for foods that contain more B6, especially if the extra B6 is from supplements or fortified foods, which don’t provide the same impact on satiety.
+You’d be better off investing your energy focusing on other nutrients.

 Using the ONIs as an upper limit stretch target or goal is critical to determining your Diet Quality Score, which we’ll discuss next.

 The chart below shows how we calculate the Diet Quality Score for a food, a meal, or a week’s worth of food logging.
 The x-axis is the % of the ONI target you’ve reached for each nutrient.
 If you can fill everything to the left of the black 100% line, you get 100%!

 We can see that this person is getting plenty of vitamin A, K1, and folate.
 Thus, there would be no benefit in targeting foods that contain more of these nutrients.